 - Discuss your intended practice-related focus of study during the doctoral program.

 - Discuss your long-term professional goals to be accomplished through earning an OTD degree.

-If you have already submitted the OTD application form, you may upload your personal statement via your Application Status page (instructions for accessing the status page were provided at the time you submitted the application).
-Please include your full name at the top of the statement.
+If you have already submitted the OTD application form, you may upload your admission essay via your Application Status page (instructions for accessing the status page were provided at the time you submitted the application).
+Please include your full name at the top of the essay.

-If you wish to submit the personal statement prior to the OTD application, or if you are unable to upload the document to your Application Status page, you may send the statement as an attachment via email to firstname.lastname@example.org “OTD Personal Statement” in the subject line.
+If you wish to submit the admission essay prior to the OTD application, or if you are unable to upload the document to your Application Status page, you may send the essay as an attachment via email to firstname.lastname@example.org “OTD Admission Essay” in the subject line.